dhamaniasad/ns-mizar-web-dev/README.md

 (Use this for advanced queries, for more basic queries use other resources listed above)
 * [HTML5 doctor](http://html5doctor.com/) - Detailed documentation of different HTML elements (including semantic elements)
 * [w3schools HTML tags](https://www.w3schools.com/tags/) - w3schools documentation for HTML tags
+* [codesandbox](https://codesandbox.io/) - Online editor for HTML, CSS, and JS.
+Get coding without any setup straight from your browser.

 ## Code Sandboxes